OpenFAST/openfast/docs/source/user/seastate/input_files.rst

 Constrained wave is only compatible with **WaveMod** = 2 (JONSWAP wave spectrum).
 If **WaveMod** is set to other values, this section of the input file will be ignored.

+In the absence of second-order wave components, the crest elevation or crest height will match the user input **CrestHmax** exactly.
+If second-order wave components are included by setting either **WvDiffQTF** or **WvSumQTF** to TRUE, the resulting crest elevation or crest height can deviate from **CrestHmax**.

 Current
 -------